Thermador Dishwasher E09 Error Code: Heating Fault

 Can E09 be caused by a control board failure?

-My dishes come out wet but I have no error code.
-Could it still be E09?
+My dishes come out wet but I don't have an error code yet.
+Could the element be failing?

 Related Thermador Dishwasher Error Codes